Furkyleon/oop-in-java/README.md

 ### OOP in Java:

-These assingments are given in OOP in Java class, Maribor University.
+These assignments are given in OOP in Java course, Maribor University.

 In these assignments, Main.java files are given.
 So that, only classes are written by me.

 Assignment Topics: